nikhatshaikh11/JS-Interview-Questions/README.md

 # 11. getters and setters in an object

 # 12. Object Destructuring and Array Destructuring
+A.    Destructuring in a JS makes it possible to kind of unpack values from arrays or properties from  objetcs

 # 13. Event loop in JS